Posted by on March 21, 2022

 What is it?

-This is usually caused by accidentally giving a malicious app, or bot, access to your Facebook account.
+This is usually caused by accidentally giving a malicious app, or “bot”, access to your Facebook account.
 This might happen if you click a link from a malicious app or bot that was sent to you in Facebook messenger.
 Sometimes you will not even get a “permission request” when this happens.
-It may look like you clicked the link and nothing happened, or you may be taken to a strange page that asks you for information.
+It may just look like you clicked the link and nothing happened, or you may be taken to a strange page that asks you for information.
 As with Cloning or Spoofing, changing your Facebook account password won’t help with this situation.

 Why do they do it?

 As with most types of scams, this is usually an attempt to “phish” or trick people into giving out private information, which will be used to harm them.
-Sometimes it’s more annoying that harmful and will just send out unsolicited advertising.
+Sometimes it’s more annoying than harmful and will just send out unsolicited advertising.
 It’s never a good thing though.

 How to fix it?